 - Fill the centers with the blueberry pie filling and sprinkle with the lemon crumble.
 Bake.

-- Cool on a wire rack before drizzling the lemon glaze over the tops.
+- Cool on a wire rack before drizzling a sweet lemon glaze over the tops.